 Section 2 - Application.
-To be considered for an officer position in Colorado FBLA, a candidate shall: (a) have the endorsement of the parent(s) and/or guardians, the local adviser and school administrator; (b) file an official application with the State Adviser; (c) have at least one full school year remaining in the business education program; (d) hold or have held an elective office in his/her local chapter or comparable office in an organization on the approved list of National and State Activities released by the National Association of Secondary School Principals; and (e) be approved by the Selection Committee.
+To be considered for an officer position in Colorado FBLA, a candidate shall: (a) have the endorsement of the parent(s) and/or guardians, the local adviser and school administrator; (b) file an official application with the State Adviser (c) have at least one full school year remaining the business education program; (d) hold or have held an elective office in his/her local chapter, their FBLA district, or comparable office in an organization on the approved list of National and State Activities released by the National Association of Secondary School Principals another CTSO, Student Council, or National Honor Society, and (e) be approved by the Selection Committee.